Skip to content

 Is Quantum Physics Real?

+Quantum physics, also known as quantum mechanics, is indeed real and forms one of the cornerstones of modern physics.
 This branch of science explores the behavior of matter and energy at the tiniest scales, such as atoms and subatomic particles.
-It introduces us to a realm where classical physics no longer holds true, and the laws governing the macroscopic world break down.
+It introduces us to a field where classical physics no longer holds true, and the laws governing the macroscopic world break down.

 The Pioneers of Quantum Physics